calm/KenBurns/README.md

 }
 ```

-You can also initialize with a direct `UIImage` rather than a URL, and there are some paramaters you can set to configure the appearance:
+Initialize with `UIImage` or `URL`, and there are some paramaters you can set to configure the appearance:

 ```swift
 func newKenBurnsImageView(image: UIImage) -> KenBurnsImageView {